meilisearch/specifications/text/0123-synonyms-setting-api.md

 ### 4.1.
 Normalization

-All All synonyms are lowercased and de-unicoded during the indexing process.
+All synonyms are lowercased and de-unicoded during the indexing process.

 ### 4.1.1.
 Example